chaandharaghav/google-homepage/README.md

 # rock-paper-scissors
-A simple recreation of the google homepage
+A simple recreation of the google homepage.

 What I learned
 - how to insert basic elements in HTML